ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

 You can call me by: Jester/Jestie, Frozen, Star.
-Ellie/Elise/Meg only if we're close <33
+Or any char I am/anyone I kin.

 Any pronouns are fine, but my prefered pronouns are they!
 I am a lesbian nbie!
 You're probably here from ponytown (if not then idk what u doing here (╥﹏╥) sobs).
 If you're a rando I don't know I might be rly sarcastic towards you at first (๑>؂•̀๑)!
 I'm often afk or semi afk, so please W2I if you want to get noticed.
 I might not see your msg in game otherwise!